[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Chatbot Era

-• 🛠️ Typical Products: ChatGPT, Claude Chat
+• 🛠️ Typical products: ChatGPT, Claude Chat

 Agent Era

-• 🚀 Typical Products: Claude Code, Cursor, Manus
+• 🚀 Typical products: Claude Code, Cursor, Manus

-Core Techniques of Chatbots: Prompt Engineering
+Core Technique for Chatbots: Prompt Engineering

 1

-2. 📝 Clear Instructions: Specify output requirements
+2. 📝 Clear instructions: specify output requirements

 1